What I offer

 Basic formatting

-As well as providing essential consistency, using Word Styles enables quick navigation back and forth through your text.
+In Microsoft Word documents, I can use Word Styles to format headings and subheadings.
+As well as providing essential consistency, this enables quick navigation back and forth through your text — immensely useful during revision.
 It’s also used to automatically generate accurate tables of contents.

-I’ll also apply proper formatting of page breaks.
+I can also apply proper formatting of paragraphs, page breaks and page numbering.

-Please note - I’m not an expert in formatting.
-The above basics simply ensure that paragraphs, sections and chapters remain in the right places throughout any further changes to layout, eg, when preparing for print.
+Please note: The above basics simply ensure that paragraphs, sections and chapters remain in the right places throughout any further changes to layout, eg, when preparing for print.
 I do not offer final typesetting.

 FAQs